-- In Fear Effect 2, Hana has to infiltrate a high-class party in order to find some information for her current mission.
+- In Fear Effect 2: Retro Helix, Hana has to infiltrate a high-class party in order to find some information for her current mission.
 She eventually ends up in a gunfight while wearing her evening gown.
 Before she goes into the party though, her partner Rain questions her choice in attire, sarcastically asking why she doesn't just walk in naked.
 Hana responds by saying that she'd only have room to hide one gun if she did that.
 Let that sink in for a moment...

 - A staple of the Tales Series, and not just for the ladies.
 Games with alternate costumes will often include fancy high-class outfits that the character(s) will not only walk around in, but continue to wear while kicking ass in battle.
 Examples include Symphonia and Legendia, both of which provide this option for almost every playable character (the latter only has the outfits in battle though; they wear their normal outfits on the field for some reason).

-- Nina William fights in a Qipao.
+- Anna Williams fights in a Qipao.

-- In Fire Emblem: Awakening, the DLC Bride class is usable by all of the females in the game and lets them head to the battlefield in an elegant Fairytale Wedding Dress.
+- In Awakening, the DLC Bride class is usable by all of the females in the game and lets them head to the battlefield in an all-white elegant Fairytale Wedding Dress.
 They can either support with a staff, or demonstrate the trope to the fullest by fighting with a lance or a bow.

-- In the Fighting Game Persona 4 Arena, Mitsuru wears a long, white fur coat, so overlapping with Pretty in Mink and Badass Longcoat.
+- In the Fighting Game Persona 4: Arena, Mitsuru wears a long, white fur coat, so overlapping with Pretty in Mink and Badass Longcoat.

-- In Fallout New Vegas, you can give Veronica a pretty dress.
+- In Fallout: New Vegas, you can give Veronica a pretty dress.
 She is overjoyed and teaches you a special unarmed move in return.
-In the Dead Money DLC, you can obtain a slinky leg-showing cocktail dress from Vera's suite.
+In the Dead Money DLC, you can obtain a slinky leg-showing cocktail dress(similar to a qipao) from Vera's suite.

 - Aya Brea of Parasite Eve starts the game in a little black dress, platforms, and ... well, first playthrough, a police-issue sidearm.
 Second?
 She could be packing a rifle.
 Justified since she's on a date and intending to have a nice night at the opera, not kick ass.
 Afterwards, she changes into a more appropriate outfit.